solechang/SwiftExample/README.md

+About:
-A challenge I did to show case my coding organization, style, etc.
+- Challenge project exemplifies my coding organization, style, etc.

 How to start app:
 - Please `pod install` in project directory